The Annual Issue Four — Pattern Previews

 Apple Blossom Shawl – Ashley Lee

-This pattern evokes the texture of vintage broderie anglaise and delicate clusters of apple blossom and leaves.
+This knitting pattern evokes the texture of vintage broderie anglaise and delicate clusters of apple blossom and leaves.
 Worked in either Appledore Lace or Knit by Numbers 4ply, the small shawl can be worn close around the neck with a little knot, while the large shawl can be draped around your shoulders.
 Both are perfect for strolling around the garden and beyond.

 This triangular shawl with an all-over lace pattern and eyelet motif border is suitable for those new to lace, while also providing enough interest for more advanced knitters.